-COURSE 101 5 Hours (3 - 1 - 1)
+COURSE 101 5 Hours $$(3 - 1 - 1)$$

 Special Topics courses may be offered by programs to provide additional breadth and enrichment.
 When offered, these courses will be listed on the semester schedule under the prefix of the appropriate department and will carry a course number of 199 - 499 depending upon course level.
-Unless otherwise stated, courses are offered every semester, except CVT courses.
 Check with the Director of the program for the most current information.